juanitogan/p8-programming-fonts/README.md

 Notepad++ works well with any of these fonts.
 If loading and saving as "ANSI" use the OEM variants.
 If loading and saving as "OEM-US" use the non-OEM variants.
 Sounds a little backwards, eh?
 But it makes some sense if you understand how code pages get translated by OSs.

-Note: If using TrueType fonts that contain the double-wide extended characters, Notepad++ doesn't always get the spacing right at some sizes between the single- and double-wide characters because, for some wacky reason, Notepad++ sets its own character spacing.
+Note: If using TrueType fonts that contain the double-wide extended characters, Notepad++ doesn't always get the spacing right, at some sizes, for the gap between the single- and double-wide characters.
+For some wacky reason, Notepad++ sets its own character spacing.

 ### Notepad

 You don't want to use Windows' Notepad because it doesn't support the Unix line terminators that PICO-8 uses.
 I thought I would mention it, however, because it is one of those programs that will only display correctly with the OEM variants of these fonts.

+UPDATE: Notepad added support or Unix files in 2019 so, um, go ahead and knock yourself out with a notepad if you like.

 # The Fonts